fosterseth/django-ansible-base/docs/apps/rbac.md

 TODO: Update to allow ManyToMany parent relationship in addition to ForeignKey https://github.com/ansible/django-ansible-base/issues/78

+#### Django Model, Apps, and Permission Constraints

+It is fine to register models from multiple apps, but among the registered models, the `._meta.model_name` must be unique.
+If, in the above example, you registered `my_app.mymodel` then it is fine if other models by that same name exist like `your_app.mymodel`, but _registering both_ models will throw an error.

+A similar constraint exists for the permission `codename`.
+If the `Meta` of `MyModel` lists `permissions = [("move", "Can move my model")]`, then no other _registered_ model should list that permission.

+This rules out things like registering a model, and also registering a proxy model _of that model_.

 ### Parent Resources

 Assuming `obj` has a related `organization` which was declared by `parent_field_name` when registering,